Muriithi-ui/Muriithi-ui/README.md

 - 👋 Hi, I’m @Muriithi-ui
-- 👀 I’m interested in anything TECH
+- 👀 I’m interested in anything concerning web development
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Tailwind and react/next.js
 - 💞️ I’m looking to collaborate on anything and everything ...
 - 📫 How to reach me mail: johnmuriithi339@gmail.com...